-Using MS and chromaticity data, cores from the three holes were aligned by depth shifting.
+Using MS and color reflectance (red/blue) data, cores from the three holes were aligned by depth shifting.
 A splice of representative intervals was created for the uppermost Paleocene to lowermost Eocene, the interval that contains the P/E boundary.
-As a result of the strategic decision not to double core the Pliocene-Pleistocene and upper Eocene and because of poor overlap between cores from Holes 1266A and 1266C in the Oligocene to Miocene interval, recovery of a complete section was not achieved in those intervals and cores from the Pleistocene down to lowermost Eocene were depth shifted, assuming a constant mcd growth rate of 15%.
+Because the strategic decision not to double core the Pliocene-Pleistocene and upper Eocene and because of poor overlap between cores from Holes 1266A and 1266C in the Oligocene to Miocene interval, recovery of a complete section was not achieved in those intervals and cores from the Pleistocene down to lowermost Eocene were depth shifted, assuming a constant mcd growth rate of 15%.

-The sediment sequence recovered at Site 1266 has been divided into three lithostratigraphic units (Fig. F27).
-Unit I (0-76.8 mcd) is composed of uppermost Miocene to Pleistocene foraminifer-bearing nannofossil ooze and nannofossil ooze.
-The unit contains frequent turbidites marked by distinctive light brown layers of coarse-grained foraminiferal ooze that have sharp bases and gradational tops.
-Unit II (76.7 to 214.7 mcd) is composed of Oligocene to uppermost Miocene clay-bearing nannofossil ooze and nannofossil ooze and clay.
-Unit II contains clay layers formed during periods of severe carbonate dissolution and inclined and folded layers indicative of synsedimentary slumping.
+The sediments recovered at Site 1266 are comprised predominantly of nannofossil ooze, foraminiferbearing nannofossil ooze, foraminifer-nannofossil ooze, nannofossil-foraminifer ooze, clay-bearing nannofossil ooze, and foraminifer- and clay-bearing nannofossil ooze (Fig. F27).
+The sequence has been divided into three lithologic units.
+Lithologic Unit I (0-76.8 mcd) is composed of uppermost Miocene to Pleistocene foraminifer-bearing nannofossil ooze and nannofossil ooze.
+The unit yields frequent turbidites marked by distinctive light brown layers of coarse-grained foraminifer ooze that have sharp boundaries and gradational tops.
+Lithologic Unit II (76.7 to 214.7 mcd) is composed of Oligocene to uppermost Miocene clay-bearing nannofossil ooze and nannofossil ooze and clay.
+Lithologic Unit II shows clay horizons that are a function of carbonate dissolution, and inclined and folded layers are indicative of synsedimentary slumping.
 Unit III includes upper Paleocene to Oligocene clay-bearing nannofossil ooze, nannofossil ooze, nannofossil chalk, and nannofossil clay.
 The chalky intervals are in the lower part of Unit III, mainly below the P/E boundary.
 Volcanic ash is a minor component throughout the sequence.